 - Don’t go after rain as the caves are made of mud and can collapse

-After getting off on the main road, you will be driving along the dirt in a wash for most of the way.
+After getting off on the main road, you will be driving on the dirt in a sandy wash for most of the way.
 I would not recommend coming in a two-wheel drive car as it was OK in the beginning but much more sketchy at the end.

 Heading onward, you will want to keep your eyes peeled for the Hollywood and Vine sign on top of one of the hills to the left of where you are driving.
 It is easy to miss, but it is fun to see, so keep watch for it.